hyunhwan-jeong/CB2-Experiments/README.md

 * `RIGER` is available to download at https://github.com/broadinstitute/rigerj.
 * `RSA` is available to download at https://admin-ext.gnf.org/publications/RSA/.

-Please use the below command if you haven't install `MAGeCK` and want to run any scripts related to the method:
+Please use the below command if you haven't installed `MAGeCK` and want to run any scripts related to the method:

 ```
 pip install mageck --user